-- Book vaccination appointments.
+2. Book vaccination appointments.
 Vaccinations will protect your puppy from a range of common diseases.
-Check with the breeder or rescue centre which vaccinations your puppy has already had and when they'll be due next and ask your local veterinary practice for advice if you have any questions.
+Check with the breeder or rescue centre which vaccinations your puppy has already had and when they'll be due next.
+Ask your local veterinary practice for advice if you have any questions.

-- Consider pet insurance.
+4. Consider pet insurance.
+Although it’s not nice to think about, the reality is that puppies can be boisterous and may accidentally injure themselves.
+Dog insurance can provide peace of mind that you could afford your pet’s veterinary treatment at any age, should they need it.
 When choosing pet insurance, be aware that cover can vary greatly between policies.
-Cheap pet insurance can cost you more in the long run so look for a policy that will give you comprehensive cover and support the health of your animal in the long term rather than a short-term deal.
+Cheap pet insurance can cost you more in the long run, so look for a policy that will give you comprehensive cover and support the health of your animal in the long term rather than a short-term deal.

-- Consider booking puppy classes.
-A well-socialised puppy has the best chance at a full and happy life.
-Socialisation is about more than just meeting other dogs.
+5. Consider booking puppy classes.
+A well-socialised puppy has the best chance of enjoying a full and happy life.
+Socialisation is about more than just meeting other dogs, however.
 Your puppy needs to get comfortable with the world they are in, from woodland walks to cars and people.
+You’ll need to wait until your pup has had their vaccinations before you attend any classes, but it’s a good idea to book early.

-- Puppy proof your home and garden.
+6. Puppy-proof your home and garden.
 Close off small gaps and fireplaces, remove or cover electrical wires, and move out of reach anything you don't want to be chewed.
-Check for garden and outdoor dangers so your puppy can explore safely when they venture outside.
+When puppy-proofing, check for garden and outdoor dangers so your puppy can explore safely when they venture outside.